Azure Active Directory SSO

 (16) To login to Squadcast via Azure Active Directory SSO from here on, within your Office 365 account, click on App Launcher, click on All Apps and you will be able to see Squadcast there.
 Unless you have enabled email-password based login for your User Role, you will not be able to login to Squadcast using email-password from our webapp login page.

-Important: We do not support provisioning and syncing of Groups from Azure Active Directory SSO into Squadcast.
+(1) We do not support provisioning and syncing of Groups from Azure AD SSO into Squadcast.
 We support this only for Users.